Dynamics for holographic codes

-This is not exactly a ``big'' group in the sense that Thompson's group $T$ is the group of all piecewise $\text{PSL}(2,\mathbb{Z})$ functions, but it is still pretty big.
+This is not exactly a ``big'' group in the sense that Thompson's group $T$ is the group of all \emph{piecewise} $\mathit{PSL}(2,\mathbb{Z})$ functions, but it is still pretty big.
 The physical analogy here is that the group $G$ is a group of only global symmetries, whereas Thompson's group $T$ is analogous to the conformal group which is a group of local symmetries.
 We very nearly do get unitary representations of an analogous group of piecewise $G$ transformations, but this just fails (it turns out that the semicontinuous limit is not continuous enough for these transformations to admit unitary representations).

 In physical terms what this means is that there is an analogue of the group of global conformal transformations which acts unitarily, but that local conformal transformations do not directly act unitarily on the semicontinuous limit Hilbert space unless we either: (1) find special perfect tensors that satisfy additional constraints; or (2) we augment the semicontinuous limit Hilbert space by adding in states via a process known as completion.
 The second option is not entirely desirable as it is completely unclear whether the resulting Hilbert space is separable.